Rajendra III

-Rajendra Chola III was a brother and rival of Rajaraja Chola III, and came to the Chola throne in 1246 CE.
+Rajendra Chola III (reigned 1246–1279) was the last Chola emperor, who reigned from 1246 until his death in 1279.
 Rajendra began to take effective control over the administration, and epigraphs of Rajendra Chola III indicate there was civil war ending with the death of Rajaraja Chola III.
 Rajendra's inscriptions laud him as the "cunning hero, who killed Rajaraja after making him wear the double crown for three years".

 Northern expeditions

 Rajendra Chola III took bold steps to revive the Chola fortunes.
 He led successful expeditions to the north as attested by his epigraphs found as far as Cuddappah.

 Initial success against the Pandyas

-The king also defeated two Pandya princes, one of whom was Maravarman Sundara Pandya II, and briefly made the Pandyas submit to the Chola overlordship.
+The king also defeated two Pandya princes, one of whom was Maravarman Sundara Pandyan II, and briefly made the Pandyas submit to the Chola overlordship.
 The Hoysalas, under Vira Someswara, sided with the Pandyas and repulsed the Cholas.

 Hostility with the Hoysalas

 The Hoysalas played a divisive role in the politics of the Tamil country during this period.
 Exploiting the lack of unity among the Tamil kingdoms, they supported one Tamil kingdom against the other to prevent both the Cholas and Pandyas from rising to their full potential.
 During the period of Rajaraja III, the Hoysalas sided with the Cholas and defeated the Kadava chieftain Kopperunjinga and the Pandyas and established a presence in the Tamil country.